Bucko13/bcoin-api-reference/source/includes/_wallet.md

 ##POST /wallet/:id/nested

 Derive new nested p2sh receiving address for account.
+Note that this can't be done on a non-witness account otherwise you will receive the following error:

+`[error] (node) Cannot derive nested on non-witness account.`

 ### HTTP Request